Chelmsley Wood: "The Wood"

 Land was compulsorily purchased and construction of the 15,590 dwellings was begun in 1965 and completed in 1970.
 Although the area became part of Solihull in 1974, Birmingham City Council retained control of their houses until they were officially transferred to Solihull MBC on 29 September 1980.
 Construction started in 1965 and the first rates were levied on houses in Oak Croft on 6 March 1967.
 Such was the scale of the operation that a development company was to design finance and build a complete town centre which was officially opened by Queen Elizabeth II on 7 April 1972.

 The "Wood" was to be 80% public housing and 18% privately developed homes, houses were reserved for 100 policemen and rows of terraced homes were let out or sold at a reduced rate to key workers: nurses, social workers and teachers working on the estate.
 The "Wood" had considerable thought put into its planning and won architectural awards for its landscaping.
 It was provided with schools, a library and shopping areas, but in the early days there was no local pub, the nearest one being reached by a five-mile bus journey.The "unity and harmony" of the design made it appear monotonous rather than modern.

-Etymology
+Toponymy

-The name "Chelmsley" is of considerable antiquity.
+The name 'Chelmsley' is of considerable antiquity.
 It indicates a settlement of Saxon origin – the enclosure of Ceolmund.
 Ceolmund Crescent is the name of the road that passes by the police station, and the Post Office Tower in the town centre.

-The word "Ceolmund" itself comes from the Old English Ceol "Keel" (of a ship) and Mund "Protection".
+The word 'Ceolmund' itself comes from the Old English ceol, meaning 'keel' (of a ship) and mund, meaning 'protection'.